Philip D. Guerin, Director

 Toilets - Add a few drops of dark food coloring in the back of the toilet tank.
 Do not flush the toilet.
 Wait for a few minutes.
 If the food coloring appears in the toilet bowl, this means you have a leak.
 Some toilet leaks are intermittent, so you don't always see or hear the water running.

-Check your meter - Turn off all water using appliances and water fixtures inside and outside your home.
-Check your meter to see if the leak detector (small black triangle) is spinning or slightly vibrating.
+Meter - Turn off all water using appliances and water fixtures inside and outside your home.
+Check your meter to see if the leak detector (small black or red triangle) is spinning or slightly vibrating.
 If it is, then you most likely have a leak and should try to investigate further.

 Your water meter is read from left to right, just like a car odometer.
 Your meter reads in hundred cubic feet (100cf = 748 gallons).